Bridgeland stability condition

 In mathematics, and especially algebraic geometry, a Bridgeland stability condition, defined by Tom Bridgeland, is an algebro-geometric stability condition defined on elements of a triangulated category.
-The case of original interest and particular importance is when this derived category is the derived category of coherent sheaves on a Calabi–Yau manifold, and this situation has fundamental links to string theory and the study of D-branes.
+The case of original interest and particular importance is when this triangulated category is the derived category of coherent sheaves on a Calabi–Yau manifold, and this situation has fundamental links to string theory and the study of D-branes.

 Such stability conditions were introduced in a rudimentary form by Michael Douglas called $\Pi$-stability and used to study BPS B-branes in string theory.
 This concept was made precise by Bridgeland, who phrased these stability conditions categorically, and initiated their study mathematically.

 Definition

 The definitions in this section are presented as in the original paper of Bridgeland, for arbitrary triangulated categories.
 Let $\mathcal{D}$ be a triangulated category.